-While I disagree, I can understand people’s motivations to respond to a BLM symbol with a thin blue line.
+While I condemn their action, I can understand people’s motivations to respond to a BLM symbol with a thin blue line.
 What I don’t understand is how a sitting City Councilor could be so blind to current national and local events as to trivialize this public discussion to weariness.

 What Goes Around, Comes Around

 As I discussed in my last article, we have a nation steeped in nothing less than the state-sanctioned killing of its own citizens.
 Events such as the 1959 massacre of 21 students in Wrightsville, Arkansas, and the 1963 bombing of the 16th St. Baptist Church in Birmingham, Alabama, remind us that not even children have been able to escape the evil of systemic racism.
 During the Civil Rights movement, children were burned and bombed.

 Today they are being separated from their families and held in cages—a practice that began during the Obama Administration and that Trump has amplified during his presidency.
 Even violence against migrants to the U.S. at the hands of the country’s border patrol is not new.

 The border patrol’s first recruits were vigilantes, former police, former military, and all of them all too eager to rid their state of Mexicans (while at the same time, white families employed Mexican women as servants and men as factory workers, greatly benefiting from cheap labor).

 I bring up ICE/CBP and border patrol violence because the same tactics used to attack Mexican and South American immigrants from the 1920s, well into the 1950s and ’60s, are being used today.